hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-config.md

             <td>
                 #### Type of change

-- Improvement (improvement to code, performance, etc)
+- Test update

 #### Description

-This patch transites CI from Azure Pipelines to GitHub Actions.
+This PR aims to remove solo as a consensus type.
+Tests were fixed accordingly.

 #### Related issues

-Resolves #60
+Issue #4496 in fabric repo.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-09-29 10:55:26 +0000 UTC
+        Created At 2023-11-05 16:57:19 +0000 UTC
     </div>
 </div>